Dirt Bike Tube & Tire Change

 No matter what method you use, the valve stem nut goes on the inside of the rim.
 I know this seems counter-intuitive, but there’s an excellent reason.Step 16 - Valve Stem Nut Goes Inside The Rim The nut supports the valve stem and protects the rubber at the valve stem joint from rubbing against the inside of the rim.

-But more importantly, with the nut on the inside, the valve stem has more lateral play if your tube goes out of alignment, helping to avoid damage.
+But more importantly, with the nut on the inside, the valve stem has the more lateral play if your tube goes out of alignment, helping to avoid damage.

 This Is What A Ripped Valve Stem Looks Like